 Open any substantially completed section of roadway for the use and convenience of traffic, as directed, and as specified in Section 107.15.
 When work is completed, immediately remove temporary traffic control devices.

 Maintain, clean, and properly operate the devices during the entire time they are in use.
-Traffic control devices must meet the acceptable or marginal standards shown in PennDOT Publication 213, Appendix C ‘Quality Guidelines for Temporary Traffic Control Devices’.
+Traffic control devices must meet the acceptable or marginal standards according to PennDOT Publication 213, Appendix C ‘Quality Guidelines for Temporary Traffic Control Devices’.
 Where operations are performed in stages, keep only the necessary devices that apply to the present stage of construction in operation.

 Cover or remove signs that do not apply to the existing conditions.
 Cover with rubber roofing material (EPDM) having a thickness of 0.045 inch (45 mils) or black vinyl coated polyester material having a minimum weight of 18 ounces per square yard and minimum thickness of 0.020 inch (20 mils).
 Cover the entire sign face including any supplemental plaques.
 All other materials, including burlap or open mesh materials, other signs, and trash bags are unacceptable.
 Covers with a color other than black are unacceptable.
 Stabilize and fasten this material to the sign with either plastic or wood to prevent any movement.
 Do not apply tape to face of sign.
 Do not deface or damage the sign face using this procedure.